 A biographical reading can of course simply relate the text to significant events in the author’s life.
 Sometimes such an approach is inevitable.
 For instance, John Milton’s poem “Lycidas” (1638) is dedicated to the memory of Edward King, a friend who died by drowning in 1637.
 While the poem is about much more than friendship, it would be nonsensical to ignore the biographical connection.

 However, we can do more than relate the text to the author’s life.
-We can also examine the author’s time period:
+We can also examine the author’s time period.
+Here are some key areas for exploration:

-As you can see, this opens up a wealth of topics–even more than this graphic shows, and certainly more than you could cover in a single essay.
+As you can see, this opens up a wealth of topics, and certainly more than you could cover in a single essay.
 The key is to figure out what subjects are most appropriate to the text.
 For example, if you’re trying to understand Mary Shelley’s Frankenstein, you might start by having a look at contemporary understandings of science.
 If you’re reading the poems of Gerald Manley Hopkins, a knowledge of Catholic theology is essential.

 As you explore the author’s background, there is another theoretical question to consider.
 Did the author present a unique perspective, or is his or her writing indicative of broader currents of thought?
 This is a question that particularly preoccupies Marxist critics, but it should really concern anyone interested in questions of determinism and free will.